matter-labs/zksync-web-era-docs/docs/tools/compiler-toolchain/vyper.md

 ## Limitations

-Currently only Vyper v0.3.3 is supported.
+Currently only Vyper v0.3.3 and v0.3.8 versions are supported.